oapicf/pinterest-sdk/clients/go/generated/docs/PinsAPI.md

 )

 func main() {
-	bookmark := "bookmark_example" // string | Cursor used to fetch the next page of items (optional) pageSize := int32(56) // int32 | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25) pinFilter := "pinFilter_example" // string | Pin filter. (optional) includeProtectedPins := true // bool | Specify if return pins from protected boards (optional) (default to false) pinType := "pinType_example" // string | The type of pins to return, currently only enabled for private pins (optional) creativeTypes := []string{"REGULAR"} // []string | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
-Please use COLLECTION instead. (optional) adAccountId := "adAccountId_example" // string | Unique identifier of an ad account. (optional) pinMetrics := true // bool | Specify whether to return 90d and lifetime Pin metrics.
+	pinFilter := "pinFilter_example" // string | The filter to apply to the pins (optional) pinMetrics := true // bool | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
-Lifetime metrics are available for all Pin formats since then. (optional) (default to false)
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
+Lifetime metrics are available for all Pin formats since then. (optional) (default to false) includeProtectedPins := true // bool | Whether to include protected pins in the results (optional) (default to false) pinType := "pinType_example" // string | The type of pins to return, currently only enabled for private pins (optional) creativeTypes := []openapiclient.CreativeType{openapiclient.CreativeType("REGULAR")} // []CreativeType | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
+Please use COLLECTION instead. (optional) adAccountId := "adAccountId_example" // string | Unique identifier of an ad account. (optional) bookmark := "bookmark_example" // string | Cursor used to fetch the next page of items (optional) pageSize := int32(56) // int32 | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. (optional) (default to 25)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-	resp, r, err := apiClient.PinsAPI.PinsList(context.Background()).Bookmark(bookmark).PageSize(pageSize).PinFilter(pinFilter).IncludeProtectedPins(includeProtectedPins).PinType(pinType).CreativeTypes(creativeTypes).AdAccountId(adAccountId).PinMetrics(pinMetrics).Execute()
+	resp, r, err := apiClient.PinsAPI.PinsList(context.Background()).PinFilter(pinFilter).PinMetrics(pinMetrics).IncludeProtectedPins(includeProtectedPins).PinType(pinType).CreativeTypes(creativeTypes).AdAccountId(adAccountId).Bookmark(bookmark).PageSize(pageSize).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `PinsAPI.PinsList``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)